jayala-29/DSC235-Data-Science-for-Cybersecurity/README.md

 ## Primary Learning Objectives

-During this course, students will be able to:
+By the end of this course, students will be able to:

 - Explain common use cases of data science applied to cybersecurity